 Givey Kochanowski - Program Manager, Alaska

-Givey Kochanowski is the Alaska Program Manager for the DOE Office of Indian Energy Policy and Programs.
+Givey Kochanowski is the Alaska program manager for the Office of Indian Energy Policy and Programs.
 Duty-stationed in Anchorage, Alaska, he is responsible for the support and delivery of DOE technical assistance, capacity building, energy education, and outreach to all Alaskan tribal entities.
-He oversees the most efficient utilization of federal financial and technical resources from across DOE to promote Alaska Native energy cost reduction, economic development, and increased self-determination for all tribes.
-This is accomplished by maximizing the government-to-government relationship all federally-recognized tribes have with the Federal government and by leading coordinated, inter-agency support for tribal energy needs and projects.
+He oversees the most efficient utilization of federal financial and technical resources from across DOE to promote Alaska Native energy cost reduction, economic development, and increased self-determination for all Tribes.
+This is accomplished by maximizing the government-to-government relationship all federally-recognized Tribes have with the federal government and by leading coordinated, inter-agency support for tribal energy needs and projects.
 Mr. Kochanowski is a champion for tribal needs through the various organizational boards on which he serves, ranging from the Alaska Federal Executive Association to the National Defense Transportation Association’s North Pole Chapter.

-2001 Bachelor of Science degree in History, U.S. Air Force Academy, Colorado Springs, CO
+2001 Bachelor of Science degree in History, U.S. Air Force Academy, Colorado Springs, Colorado

-2005 Masters of Art degree in International Relations, University of Oklahoma, Norman, OK
+2005 Masters of Art degree in International Relations, University of Oklahoma, Norman, Oklahoma

-2007 Certificate in Lean Logistics, St. Louis University
+2007 Certificate in Lean Logistics, St. Louis University, Missouri